 He is known as the Father of Mountain Climbing in Japan, and a plaque has been erected in his honour set into the rock on the west side of the Azusa River, just north of the Onsen Hotel.
 On the first Sunday in June, the Weston Festival is held to celebrate the opening of the mountain-climbing season.

 The simplest way to enjoy a day in Kamikochi is by walking or hiking one of the trails along Azusa River from Taisho Pond to Myojin Bridge.
-This is mostly flat terrain and is suitable for all levels of fitness, requires no walking or hiking experience and will only take a few hours – perfect for the person who doesn’t normally do much walking.
+This is mostly flat terrain and is suitable for all levels of fitness, requires no walking or hiking experience and will only take a few hours – perfect for the less experienced hiker or walker.
+No need for hiking boots or specialist footwear, normal trainers will do for these sort of walks.
 A pleasant one-hour stroll is along the Azusa River from Kappa Bridge (see below) to an area called Myojin where there are several lodges and a few shops.

-Myolin Pond actually consists of two ponds, a larger and a smaller, joined together and filled with crystal clear water.
-It is a place where many walkers like to pause and sit awhile, listening to the soft swish of the bamboo along the lakeside, admiring the reflection of Mt.
-Moyjndake in the waters, and the birds alighting on the rocks in the pond.
+Myolin Pond actually consists of two linked ponds, one large, one small, filled with crystal clear water.
+It is a place where walkers like to pause and sit awhile, listening to the soft swish of the bamboo along the lakeside, admiring the reflection of Mt.
+Moyjndake in the waters, and the birds that sit on the rocks in the pond.

 Tashiro Bridge is the starting point of Nishi-Hotaka Mountain trekking course.
 From here it takes about 20 minutes to walk to Kappa Bridge, 40 minutes to Taisho Pond and 5 minutes to the Weston Memorial.